ZhyarUoS/automated-multi-phase-eq-5d-classification/README.md

-# Automated Classification of EQ-5D Literature in PubMed
+# Automated Classification of EQ-5D

 > **Note:** This repository accompanies a manuscript currently under review.
 > Please cite the repository if you use this code or data in your research.